 Small groups - mostly of youth3- formed and engaged in guerilla tactics against the police, throwing stones and shooting fireworks at the cops before sprinting away into side streets and disappearing.
 Hours of cat-and-mouse games continued.
 As arrests mounted, as the pyrotechnics ran out, and as evening turned to night, the protesters went home.
-Some made their way across town to a more tame protest at Brandenburger Tor that was quickly tion for the ethnic and culture complexities of that region suffice for now.
+Some made their way across town to a more tame protest at Brandenburger Tor that was quickly repressed into a guided march down the street to the nearest S-Bahn station where it ended quietly.